helgoboss/helgobox/doc/user-guide.md

     - **Move to upper floor:** If ticked, this instance is allowed to cancel other instances which share the same input and/or output device (hardware devices only, not FX input or output!).
 With this you can easily let your controller control the currently focused FX but fall back to your usual controls when it's closed.
-It's intended to be used primarily on instances that use \"Auto-load preset: Depending on focused FX\".
+It's intended to be used primarily on instances that use \"Auto-load: Depending on focused FX\".
         - By default, each ReaLearn instance "lives" on the lower floor.
 This is often okay because ReaLearn instances are friendly fellows and like sharing controllers with each other.
         - For example, if 2 instances use the same input or output device and they use different control elements, they